IBM-Design/design-website/src/content/approach/design-thinking/design-thinking.md

 ### Make

-The only way to see an outcome is to make one – even if the idea isn’t fully baked yet.
+The only way to see an outcome is to make one—even if the idea isn’t fully baked yet.
 <br><br>
 Rapid, low-fidelity prototyping allows us to simulate ideas and test hypotheses quickly and cheaply.
 The end result: solutions that are robust, effective, and battle-tested.